Minnesota Youth Symphonies: MYS

 In 1972, the St. Paul Chamber Orchestra Society ended its sponsorship of the St. Paul Youth Orchestra, and Ralph Winkler established a new youth orchestra, the Minnesota Youth Symphony.

 MYS toured Romania in 1973, becoming the first American youth orchestra to tour in a communist country.
 In 1992, the MYS Symphony Orchestra became the first orchestra to perform in the Super Bowl's half-time show, when Super Bowl XXVI was played at the Hubert H. Humphrey Metrodome in Minneapolis.
 Elmer Bernstein guest-conducted "The Magnificent Seven" with the MYS Philharmonic Orchestra in 1997.
 MYS has collaborated with many noted guest artists, conductors and performing groups including Minnesota Orchestra Music Director Osmo Vänskä, Butch Thompson, Charles Lazarus, Jorja Fleezanis, Bel Canto Chorus, St. Paul City Ballet, Minnesota Boys Choir, Ignacio "Nachito" Herrera, Doc Severinsen and the T.C.
 Swing Dancers.
 In the winter of 2007, MYS Symphony Orchestra, under the baton of Manny Laureano, performed Stravinsky's Rite of Spring in concert at Orchestra Hall, which was a first for MYS.

 The 2007/08 season marked the 35th anniversary of MYS as well as the 20th anniversary of co-artistic directors Claudette and Manny Laureano.
 In honor of these events, each of the Minnesota Youth Symphonies' four orchestras premiered original works by Minnesotan composers.
 Full orchestral pieces were commissioned from composers Stephen Paulus, Shelley Hanson and MYS alumnus Edward (Teddy) Niedermaier.
 To select the fourth work, MYS held a composition competition open to MYS students and alumni under the age of 21.
 Aaron Hirsch, of Sleepy Eye, Minnesota won this contest with his composition for string orchestra.

 In 2015, MYS was invited to take part in the opening concerts at the newly renovated Ordway Center for the Performing Arts.
 During the two-year renovation of Orchestra Hall, MYS performed in various venues around the Twin Cities, such as churches and concert halls.

-In 2017, the MYS Symphony Orchestra toured the Cuba, on the heels of the Minnesota Orchestra's historic tour.
+In 2017, the MYS Symphony Orchestra toured Cuba, on the heels of the Minnesota Orchestra's historic tour.